Cejkis-zz/Nonogram3/README.md

 There is both "Classic" EA approach, as well as Deterministic crowding.
 Deterministic crowding can also be run on CUDA GPU.
-There is support for the "island model" with catastrophes and migrations.
-(Islands run in one thread.)
 There is also simple vizualization of the best individual.
 There are several example inputs attached.